skjaero/WinGnuPlotStub/README.md

 How to install:
 ---------------

-0) Go to %appdata% and backup whatever gnuplot.ini file you may have.
+0) Go to %APPDATA% directory and backup whatever gnuplot.ini file you have.

 1) Find your gnuplot.exe in it's <installation path>
    (usually this is C:\Program Files (x86)\gnuplot)